virtualolsonNo1/ChessBoard/README.md

     - initializes necessary peripherals (primarily spi for the lights and hall sensors, another spi for the clock, gpio pins for the clock button inputs, and usb to communicate with the desktop app), initializes the game struct, and inits the clock 7-segment LCD display with initTime()
 - 4 main/important tasks:
     - updateMove():
         - continually loops, updating the hall effect sensor data and checking if a game is started or not.
-If it hasn't, makes sure pieces are on their starting squares.
+If it hasn't, makes sure pieces are on their starting squares with checkStartingSquares.
 If a game has started, it calls updateMoveShit(), which is where all of the chess logic resides. updateMoveShit and a lot of the other important functionality is in game.c, with the necessary structs and other variables/shared functions declared in game.h
         - updateMoveShit():
             - keeps track of state of the current move (if a piece has been picked up/moved, if another piece has been picked up (i.e. if a piece is taken, castling, etc), and based on the lights, can determine if a valid move is being played once the final state is reached (i.e. if a player hits their chess clock button or if in no clock mode, a valid move is played))
             - similarly, checkCastling() and checks for en passant are used within updateMoveShit